Kong/docs.konghq.com/app/gateway-oss/2.4.x/hybrid-mode.md

 certificate must be the root CA certificate and not any of an intermediate CA.
 Kong allows at most `3` levels of intermediate CAs to be used between the root CA and the cluster certificate.

-Set the following configuration parameters in `kong.conf` on the Data Plane:
+Set the following configuration parameters in `kong.conf` on the data plane:

 ```
 cluster_mtls = pki